callumjd/AMBER-Membrane_protein_tutorial/README.md

 > cd ./files_clean/system_pdb

-We need to prepare the protein for molecular dynamics with AMBER.
+We need to prepare the M2 receptor for molecular dynamics with AMBER.
 You may have your own workflow / preferences here.
 I am typically using CCG MOE protein preparation wizard to achieve the following:

 * Fill missing atoms
 * Cap termini